TextpressoDevelopers/textpressoapi/docs/index.rst

 sentences in each document.

 Since searches might yield a large number of documents, they only return summary information of the articles in order to obtain better performances.
-To read the detailed information contained the articles obtained by a search, Textpresso API provides a set of dedicated functions.
+To read the detailed information contained the articles obtained by a search, Textpresso API limits the number of documents that can be retrieved by each call to 200 and provides parameters for pagination and to explicitly control the output of fields with potentially large content (e.g., document full text).

-In addition to searching articles, Textpresso API provides functions to add new pdf or xml documents to the database.
-The text is extracted from documents added to the system and divided into sentences.
-Then, the documents are classified into different corpora according to their content and the the biological categories are automatically annotated.
-The resulting information is stored in Textpresso and indexed for searches.

-Textpresso API provides also functionalities to add biological categories.

-The base endpoint of the API is *http://localhost:18080/textpresso/api/1.0/request_name* where *request_name* is the request to call.
+The base endpoint of the API is *http://localhost:18080/textpresso/api/1.0/request_name* where *request_name* is the API to call.

 .. toctree::